Evanlau1798/Roon-ZeroTier-Remote-Access/README.md

 ### Features

 *   **One-Liner Execution**: Simple, no-fuss execution directly in PowerShell.
+*   **Multi-language Support**: Automatically detects your system language (supports English and Traditional Chinese).
 *   **Menu-Driven Interface**: An easy-to-use menu to install, edit, and uninstall the automation.
 *   **Network ID Specific**: The script targets a *specific* ZeroTier Network ID, ensuring other ZeroTier connections remain secure and untouched.
 *   **Intelligent Network Detection**: Automatically detects active ZeroTier networks to make selection easy and error-free.
+Improved parsing logic supports various ZeroTier CLI output formats.
+*   **Immediate Application**: Fixes are applied immediately after installation or configuration changes, without needing a restart.
 *   **Color-Coded Display**: Active networks are displayed with colors for names and IDs for enhanced readability.
 *   **Input Validation**: Includes checks and confirmation prompts to prevent errors from invalid input.
 *   **Full Uninstall**: A dedicated menu option to completely remove the scheduled task and all related configuration files.

 ---